Script-Daddy/CanvasBitCup/README.md

 - Make the wall image on a separate layer so you can export both with the same resolution.
 That will also help with positioning.
 - Colors dont matter.
 The mod just looks for parts that are not fully transparent.
 - Use a brush set to around 30px.
 There were be slight accuracy lost so focus more on broad strokes
+- Bits will always drop right down the middle of the image.